 The advice here is general.
-HSRs and workers in high-risk occupations are encouraged to contact their Union for more specific and detailed guidance.
+HSRs and workers in high-risk occupations are encouraged to contact their Union for more specific and detailed guidance regarding the PPE they need to be issued with.

 This page is regularly reviewed and updated as further information becomes available and guidance is published.